bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 Similarly, we can extend our probability measure with the definition we would expect:
 :math:`P(A_{HH}) = p^2, P(A_{HT}) = p(1-p), P(A_{TH}) = p(1-p), P(A_{TT}) = (1-p)^2`.
-Now we have to do a bit more analysis, but if one works out every possible set we can create either from complimentation or union of any of the above sets, we'll find that we have 16 in total.
+Now we have to do a bit more analysis, but if one works out every possible set we can create either from compliments or unions of any of the above sets, we'll find that we have 16 in total.
 For each one of them, we can compute its probability measure by using one of the above definitions or by the fact that :math:`P(A) = 1-P(A)` or :math:`P\big(\bigcup_{n=1}^{N} A_N \big) = \sum_{n=1}^{N} P(A_N)` if the sets